The Queen of the Forest & the Wish-fulfilling Jewel Flower

 When embarking upon my first Yoga Teacher Training in 2003, I realized, “Oh, you call this that I am doing ‘pranayama’ or ‘this is what you call mudras’ and ‘this is what you call kundalini yoga’ and so on.
 The outside world already had names for that which she had already imparted upon me.

-Of-course I learned that makes perfect sense because at the base of the Tree of Yoga, where all schools of yoga and their modern day branches emerged from is Stone-age Shamanism.
+I learned that makes perfect sense because at the base of the Tree of Yoga, where all schools of yoga and their modern day branches emerged from is Stone-age Shamanism.

 That means, once upon a time, people just like us, ate & drank the plant medicines and their eyes were opened, their souls revealed.
-They also had their deep Tantric and Yogic transmissions showing them the ancient ascension ways to reach the stars and heavenly realms.
+They also had deep Tantric and Yogic transmissions showing them the ancient ascension ways to reach the stars and heavenly realms.
 These Stone-Age Shaman & Shamana transmissions would be passed on orally and then written down and passed on.
 All fruit of the Tree is for our timely understanding.

 I wrote this piece fresh out of a medicine ceremony: